YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 Description
 ~~~~~~~~~~~

+..
+Questions:

+..
+1. Who might want to create a custom version of this addon and why?

+..
+Answers:

+..
+1.

 The ``instance`` addon provides access to mojit details, expands specs into full instances, and
 defines new app-level ``spec`` resource types (found in ``mojits/*/specs/*.json``)
 The ``instance`` addon is not used by the resource store, but is critical to the Mojito framework.

+**Who might want to customize their own version of the addon?**

 .. _instance-reqs: